szyrgamestudio/SGSClient/README.md

 # SGS CLIENT
-This is the source code for the SZYRGAMESTUDIO launcher.
+This is the source code for the SZYR GAMES TUDIO launcher.